C.L.E. Moore Instructor in Mathematics | Massachusetts Institute of Technology

 Email: ludogio@mit.edu

-I am an applied mathematician who leverages a broad spectrum of techniques—from generative AI and machine learning to stochastic modeling, multiscale asymptotic and path integral techniques—to tackle complex data challenges in dynamical systems and fluid dynamics, ranging from one-dimensional chaotic maps to high-dimensional geophysical flows.
+I am an applied mathematician who leverages a broad spectrum of techniques—from generative AI and machine learning to stochastic modeling, multiscale asymptotic and path integral techniques—to tackle complex challenges in dynamical systems and applied probability, ranging from one-dimensional chaotic maps to high-dimensional geophysical flows.

 Email: ludogio@mit.edu